Take a sneak peek at the new NIST.gov and let us know what you think!

-The focus of this project is to develop measurement science and standards to enable building systems to interact with a future “smart grid,” which supports the national goal to modernize the electricity generation, transmission, and distribution system by making it more robust and reliable.
-Commercial and residential buildings consume 72 % of all electricity.
+Developing a next generation "smart grid" requires new measurement science and industry standards that enable homes and buildings to interact with the grid.
+In the United States, commercial and residential buildings consume 72 % of all electricity.
 As building-scale renewable energy systems become more common, buildings will increasingly become generators of electricity as well as consumers.
 Future electric vehicles will be charged through plug-in connections managed by home and building automation systems.
 Utility-scale renewable generation systems will require responsive loads to match the fluctuations caused by varying wind and solar conditions.
 Consumers will need access to their own energy consumption data to make informed decisions about their energy consuming habits.
-For all these reasons, integration of building systems with the grid will be a critical part of the stability and success of the smart grid.
+For all these reasons, integration of building systems with the grid is a critical part of the stability and success of the smart grid.

-Objective: To develop the measurement science for industry standards that will enable interconnection of home and building automation and control systems with a future "smart" utility grid, provide consumers with energy usage information, and support industry efforts to develop the needed standards by 2015.
+Objective - To develop the measurement science for industry standards that will enable interconnection of home and building automation and control systems with a future "smart" utility grid, provide consumers with energy usage information, and support industry efforts to develop the needed standards.

-The information modeling effort focuses on priority facility interface standards needs identified in the NIST Framework .
+The information modeling effort includes definition of the building-to-grid communications interface, identifying key information elements needed for grid-to-facility communications, and development of priority facility interface standards as identified in the NIST Smart Grid Framework .
 These include price, demand response, energy usage and load, and communications for distributed energy resources (generation and storage) including load forecasting.
-This work will result in
+This work is resulting in:

 Protocol implementation standards:

 The building controls research component will develop load and generation prediction algorithms, and DR optimization strategies for residential and commercial building interaction with the smart grid.
-These algorithms will take into account occupancy, weather, electricity price and DR signals, availability of renewable energy (including storage), and user inputs.
+These algorithms will take into account: DR signals; future electricity price, weather and occupancy information; availability of renewable energy (including storage); and user inputs.

-In parallel with the other activities, the simulation and testing component will utilize unique NIST laboratory facilities (the VCBT and NZERTF) to test and demonstrate success of the information models and control strategies.
-These test and demonstration activities will also provide feedback to guide extensions and enhancements to the other research components.
+In parallel with the other activities, the simulation and testing component will utilize unique NIST laboratory facilities (VCBT, NZERTF, and Smart Grid Testbed) to test and demonstrate success of the information models and control strategies, and provide input into building codes and standards.

-EL will also support the broader NIST smart grid program, providing technical direction and leadership within the SGIP on issues related to building interactions with the smart grid, access to energy usage information, and electric vehicle charging controls.
-EL will also provide leadership within the ASHRAE BACnet, ASHRAE Facility Smart Grid Information Model, OASIS Energy Interoperation, and IEC PC 118 committees to advance these standards.
+EL will also support the broader NIST smart grid program, providing technical direction and leadership within the SGIP on issues related to building interactions with the smart grid.
+EL will also provide leadership within the ASHRAE BACnet, ASHRAE Facility Smart Grid Information Model, OASIS Energy Interoperation, and International Electrotechnical Commission (IEC) Project Committee (PC) 118 committees to advance these standards.

-NIST Special Publication 1108, NIST Framework and Roadmap for Smart Grid Interoperability Standards, January 2010.
+NIST Special Publication 1108R2, NIST Framework and Roadmap for Smart Grid Interoperability Standards, February 2012.